appcelerator-archive/ti.magtek/documentation/index.md

 ## Description

-The Ti.Magtek module allows for
+The Ti.Magtek module allows for developing applications for the iDynamo and audio jack readers under iOS.
+The software must be used on an iOS device and are not supported in a simulated environment.

 ## Getting Started

 View the [Using Titanium Modules](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_Titanium_Modules) document for instructions on getting started with using this module in your application.

-## Using the MagTek module with iOS5 devices
+## Using the MagTek module with iOS5+ devices

 A change in the handling of external accessories with iOS beginning with version 5 requires that the supported external protocols be defined in the 'Info.plist' file for the application.
 In order for your application to access the MagTek scanner on iOS5 devices, you need to follow these steps to update your Info.plist file: